nikhilchauhan79/Contextual-Cards-App/README.md

 The purpose of this app to showcase:

-- Contextual cards app to show dynamic images and text as fetched from API response
+# Contextual cards app to show dynamic images and text as fetched from API response

+- Added .apk at root directory of project
 ## Screenshots

 | Screenshots            | In Progress                        |